Kombats12345/Machine-Madness/README.md

 The readme files were also changed, and the source code was actually uploaded to its proper place on GitHub.

 I also moved the link from "/Machine-Madness-" to "/Machine-Madness", but the former one should rediret you to the correct page anyway.

+The package was changed from a .zip file to a .rar file.
+I don't know what that'll affect, but I did it anyway.

 The compilation was made using auto-py-to-exe.